PeterStaev/NativeScript-Drop-Down/README.md

-**This repo only supports NativeScript pre-6.0.
-The latest version of the plugin supporting NS 6+ is availble as part of [ProPlugins](https://www.proplugins.org).**
+<span style="color:red">**This repo only supports NativeScript pre-6.0.
+The latest version of the plugin supporting and tested on the latest version of NativeScript is availble as part of [ProPlugins](https://www.proplugins.org).**</span>

 # NativeScript DropDown widget
 [![Build Status](https://travis-ci.org/PeterStaev/NativeScript-Drop-Down.svg?branch=master)](https://travis-ci.org/PeterStaev/NativeScript-Drop-Down)